Other Courses (Special topics, internship, independent study)

 HIST 060 is a survey of important issues in sub-Saharan Africa's history from approximately 1500 C.E. to the present.
 It is designed to accomplish two goals.
 One, to analyze the major forces that have caused social, political, and economic change from c.1500 to the present both within sub-Saharan Africa and between this region and the world.
 Two, to understand how these historical changes have contributed both to the region's current political systems, economies, and societies and to its global relationships.
 The course pursues one major theme to accomplish these goals: it focuses on how actions Africans have taken have affected the course of the continent's history and sub- Saharan Africa's interaction with the world.

-HIST 067: SUSTAINABLE DEVELOPMENT IN SUB-SAHARAN AFRICA, 6 credit hrs.
+HIST 067: SUSTAINABLE DEVELOPMENT IN SUB-SAHARAN AFRICA (TRAVEL SEMINAR), 6 credit hrs.